abaire/xbdm_gdb_bridge/README.md

 in shell mode (`-s`) to allow further commands to be issued.
 GDB can then be attached using the appropriate `target remote` command (e.g., `target remote 127.0.0.1:1999`).

+`xbdm_gdb_bridge 10.0.0.24 -v8 -s -- gdb :1999 && /launch e:\pgraph`

+will enable very verbose logging connect to XBDM, stand up GDB on port 1999, and attempt to launch the `default.xbe` located at `e:\pgraph` on the XBOX.

 ## Dynamic DXT code injection

 Installs a bootstrap and provides a loading mechanism for debugger extension DLLs.